Please note

 UM Service

-If your child is travelling alone as UM (Unaccompanied Minor), the airline will request the name and contact of the person who will welcome your child at Geneva Airport.
+If your child is travelling as a UM, the airline will ask for the name and contact details of the person in charge of your child at Geneva Airport.
+Please provide the following information:

 • Name: Mr Grégory Guinot